 An Act to ratify an Agreement between the State of Western Australia and Albany Woollen Mills Ltd. for the purpose of further development of Albany Woollen Mills Ltd. in a decentralized location and cognate purposes.

-[Assented to 1 December 1976.]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title